cedowens/keygrabber/README.md

 # keygrabber

-Shell script to automate grabbing keys from a Linux host.
+Automation for grabbing keys from a Linux host.
+You can use either the python2/python3 compatible script or the shell script included in this repo.

 Once you gain access to a Linux host, run this script and it will grab the following:

 - ~/.aws/ contents
 - ~/.ssh/ contents